sercankulcu/sercankulcu.github.io/_memory/2009-11-09-sold-yesterday.md

 Four days after writing that complaint, I had bought a car.

 The universe, apparently, had a very short attention span.

+## Under Sold Yesterday

+The day probably looked forgettable from outside, which makes its survival more interesting.
+The scene keeps one clear fragment and lets the rest stay blurred.

+A minor detail can be more faithful than a grand summary.
+The rest of the day may be gone, but this little arrangement still has edges.